QMSS-G5063-2020/Group_D_TwitterStream/README.md

 # Repo's documents:
 * Proposal: contains the proposal of the project previously submitted.
-* Final_project (folder): contains the code for the Shiny app, presentation and process book *
+* Final_project (folder): contains the code for the Shiny app, presentation and process book.
+* Progress_files (folder): contains all the other notebooks and files used during the development process.

 # Useful links
 (So we can share info/resources to each other if we find anything useful)